-Another major mineral reported in this study is potassium, with a The concentration of potassium obtained in this study (73.3mg/100g) as shown in table 3 is comparable with the previously obtained result (79.7mg/100g) by Hemingway, (2004).
+Another major mineral reported in this study is potassium, with The concentration of potassium obtained in this study (73.3mg/100g) as shown in table 3 is comparable with the previously obtained result (79.7mg/100g) by Hemingway, (2004).
 However, Enabulele et al., (2014) found a very high potassium content (800.2mg/100g) in the seeds and Ameh et al., (2016) reported a lower potassium content (50.22mg/100g) than that of this study.
 The differences in mineral composition might be due to differences in soil characteristics and climatic conditions in the areas where the seeds were cultivated.

 The analysis revealed that Monodora myristica seeds contain sodium (221.7mg/100g) which is higher than the level (9.1mg/100g) reported by Koche, (2011) and 9.41mg/100g reported by Okonkwo et al. (2014).
 Sodium and potassium regulate water balance, muscle contraction and nerve signal conduction.
 A balanced Na/K ratio controls glucose absorption and enhances the normal retention of protein during growth; it also influences glucose and lipid metabolism.
-However, extremely high sodium intake has been associated with fluid retention lead to hypertension, heart failure and instant death (Okwu, 2004).
+However, extremely high sodium intake has been associated with fluid retention leading to hypertension, heart failure and instant death (Okwu, 2004).

 The iron content of the African nutmeg seeds shown in table 3 (11.27mg/100g) is lower than those (21.71 – 36.70 mg/100g) reported by other studies (Hemingway, 2004; Okwu, 2004; Food and Nutrition Board, 2001).
 These deviations in results might be attributed to the effect of the edaphic factor where nutrients determined are not exclusively those taken up by the plants.
-Iron is necessary for oxygen transport and plays an important role in animal metabolism and it facilitates the oxidation of carbohydrate, proteins and fats to control body metabolic rate, which is a very important factor in diabetes.
+Iron is necessary for oxygen transport and plays an important role in animal metabolism and it facilitates the oxidation of carbohydrates, proteins and fats to control body metabolic rate, which is a very important factor in diabetes.
 Iron deficiency leads to anemia.

-Table 4 showed that Monodora myristica seed contained high amount of steriods (122mg/100g) as corroborated by the report by Ekeanyanwu et al., (2010), which showed high content of steroids in seeds of the plant.
+Table 4 showed that Monodora myristica seed contained a high amount of steroids (122mg/100g) as corroborated by the report by Ekeanyanwu et al., (2010), which showed high content of steroids in the seeds of the plant.
 The investigations by Enabulele et al., (2014) and Effiong et al., (2005) have not found steroids in Monodora myristica.
 This variation could be attributed to the differences in the analytical method used.
-Terpenoids (1360 mg/100g) was in moderately high amount and could partly be attributed to climatic conditions.
-Such compound inhibits the release of autacoids and prostaglandins (Bachaya et al., 2009).
+Terpenoids (1360 mg/100g) were in moderately high amounts and could partly be attributed to climatic conditions.
+Such a compound inhibits the release of autacoids and prostaglandins (Bachaya et al., 2009).
 Alkaloid (755mg/100g), phenol (58.6GAE/g) and tannins (830mg/100g) were found in high and moderate contents.
-Such contents were in concurrence with the reports by Effiong et al., (2005) and Enabulele et al., (2014) that found them in high and moderate amount.
-Ekeanyanwu et al., (2010) and Enabulele et al., (2014) found low amount of tannins in the seed.
+Such contents were in concurrence with the reports by Effiong et al., (2005) and Enabulele et al., (2014) which found them in high and moderate amounts.
+Ekeanyanwu et al., (2010) and Enabulele et al., (2014) found a low amount of tannins in the seed.
 Ekanyanwu et al., (2010) did not find alkaloids in African nutmeg seeds.
 Several factors could lead to this variation.
 The method of preparation for analysis could cause the variation in amount of alkaloid, phenol and tannin in Monodora myristica seeds.
 Alkaloids and their synthetic derivatives are used as basic medicinal agent for their analgesic, antispasmodic and antibacterial effect (Ogukwe et al., 2004).
-Alkaloids also bind to adhesions, enzymes inhibition, substrate deprivation.
+Alkaloids also bind to adhesions, enzyme inhibition, and substrate deprivation.
 Complex with cell wall membrane disruption, metal ion complexation (Ogukwe et al., 2004).